Blood Orange Berry Smoothie

 - Tools Needed: blender, food processor

-- Leftovers and Storage: store any smoothie leftovers in the freezer and pull out for breakfast or before or after exercise
+- Leftovers and Storage: Store any smoothie leftovers in the freezer and pull out about 20-30 minutes before eating.

-- Nutrition notes: nutrition information calculated without optional add-ins.
+- Nutrition notes: Nutrition information calculated without optional add-ins.
+This recipe is vegan, gluten-free, and free from most major allergens.

 Serving Size:1 smoothie